jacq-5/MTRX2700-Lab-2-Group-1/README.md

 - Add breakpoints in the main file underneath `if (leds.init())`, `if (button.init())`, and `init_timer()` as these all include checks that each function has been successfully flashed to the STM.
 - After running the code to the first breakpoint, LED 0 will turn on to indicate the GPIOE is configured.
 - After running the code to the second breakpoint, LED 1 will turn on to indicate the button is configured.
-- After running the code to the third breakpoint, LED 2 will turn on to indicate the timer is configured.
 - These LED states are then cleared so that the remainder of the project can be flashed to the LED without any interference from these checks.

 #### Part A: